 Gross Domestic Product (GDP), GDP per capita (GDPPC), and population play a vital role in empirical social science.
 Moreover, they are key variables in the study of international and domestic conflict processes in particular.
-Despite the prominence of these variables, existing data used to operationalize them suffers from three problems: (1) measurement coverage (missingness), (2) measurement uncertainty, and (3) measurement bias.
+Despite the prominence of these variables, existing data used to operationalize them suffers from three problems: (1) measurement coverage, (2) measurement uncertainty, and (3) measurement bias.
 First, there is a lack of economic cross-country data coverage prior to 1950 (Gleditsch, 2002), or data are available with very limited temporal coverage even though many other datasets of interest cover variables beginning in the 1800s.1 This leaves researchers unable to consistently estimate the relationship between key variables such as economic development and democratization, conflict, repression, or health prior to this date.
 Second, measurement error arises because of imprecision or disagreement in available data, which can mask real relationships or exacerbate false ones.
-Though scholars are aware that data suffers from measurement error, existing estimates of these variables provide only point estimates and offer no method for quantifying uncertainty (measurement error).
+Though scholars are aware that data suffers from measurement error, existing estimates of these variables provide only point estimates and offer no method for quantifying uncertainty.
 Third, existing models for estimating GDP, population, and GDP per-capita offer no way to correct for any systematic bias in the data generating process.
-As previous research has demonstrated, failing to correct for measurement bias leads scholars to draw incorrect inferences about the relationships in their data.
-We develop a latent variable model of GDP, GDP per-capita, and population that provides remedies for each of these issues.2
+As previous research has demonstrated, failing to correct for measurement bias leads scholars to draw incorrect inferences about the relationships in their data.2